dart-lang/site-www/src/tools/pub/publishing.md

 Previews can be useful when **all** of the following are true:

-* Your next stable version of the package is complete.
+* The next stable version of the package is complete.

-* You depend on an API or feature from the Dart SDK which hasn't yet been released in a stable Dart SDK.
+* That package version depends on an API or feature in the Dart SDK that hasn't yet been released in a stable version of the Dart SDK.

-* You know that the API or feature you depend on is API stable, and will not be changing prior to reaching stable.
+* You know that the API or feature that the package depends on is API-stable and won't change before it reaches the stable SDK.

-A concrete example is a `package:args` which has a finished version `2.0.0` but which depends on a feature in Dart `2.12.0-259.8.beta`, and where Dart SDK version `2.12.0` stable hasn't released yet.
-The pubspec for such a package would look like this:
+As an example, consider a new version of `package:args` that has a finished version `2.0.0` but that depends on a feature in Dart `2.12.0-259.8.beta`, where Dart SDK version `2.12.0` stable hasn't been released yet.
+The pubspec might look like this:

 ```
 name: args